top of page

 Zanele's story on... building a sustainable business by ‘eating off the land’

-On her return, and given her open mind, she noticed a gap in the market in terms of access to healthcare services including medication especially as the Covid-19 pandemic had just hit.
+On her return, and given her open mindset, she noticed a gap in the market in terms of access to healthcare services including medication especially as the Covid-19 pandemic had just hit.
 From medicine delivery to accessing healthcare at home, her business idea emerged.
-Like many Founders when they start out, there were little funds to access the tech help she required to hire a developer but that didn't stop her.
+Like many early-stage Founders, she faced significant budget constraints and couldn't immediately afford to hire a developer.
+However, this didn't deter her.
 She took the bull by the horns and made use of a simple WhatsApp chatbot at a fraction of the cost and launched her business.
-Working on the frontline, engaging with her users, constantly getting valuable feedback to iterate and improve, Zanele was married to the problem of solving issues for her users.
-She advises fellow Founders not to wait for perfection, but to just START!
+Working on the frontline, engaging with her users, constantly receiving valuable feedback to iterate and improve, Zanele was obsessed with finding solutions for her users' problems.
+She encourages fellow Founders to embrace imperfection and simply begin.

-“You have to have that inner voice that says you will make it despite the support you think you need from others.
+“Despite the support you think you need from others, what you REALLY need to have is that inner voice that says you will make it .
 Remember it starts with you, no one is going to save you, you need to rely on yourself.
 If you have conviction, then the funding, the team, it will all come, just start.”

-As Zanele transitioned from a more traditional business environment to a more non-traditional business in the form of her own StartUp, she believes that infusing old and new business ways gives us the happy medium to find business success.
-There is much needed experience and wisdom we can draw on from our traditional counterparts in how business is conducted, and the same applies in taking learnings from new/emerging approaches to business.
+As Zanele transitioned from a more traditional business environment to a non-traditional one in the form of her own StartUp, she believes that infusing old and new business ways gives us the happy medium required to reach business success.
+There is much needed experience and wisdom one can draw on from our traditional counterparts with regards to how business is conducted, and the same applies in taking learnings from new/emerging approaches to business we find in the StartUp world.

 “The old school of thought says eat off the land.
 Knock on doors, go out, and get customers to keep the business alive.
 Being exposed to both worlds, has helped us survive our first three years of running a StartUp which many don't survive.
 Investment came later, once we had built a sustainable business.”